Erica Deeply Respects Liver Transplant Surgeon Dr. Doria

 "I was 19 years old when all this happened," Erica says.
 "I wasn't emotionally ready for it.
 A lot of people have time to prepare.
 I was in denial for awhile, but I've come to terms with it in the past year.

 "I am using it for the better rather than feeling sorry for myself," she notes.
 "In order to keep moving forward, you have to be positive."

 Erica says she strictly adheres to the requirements and conditions of being a transplant patient.
-She does that because she wants to stay healthy — but also because she deeply respects her transplant surgeon, Dr. Cataldo Doria.
+She does that because she wants to stay healthy — but also because she deeply respects her transplant surgeon, former Jefferson doctor, Cataldo Doria, MD, PhD.